The Power of the Portrait:

 4. Drag your favourite image onto the PS icon at the bottom of your screens.
 This will automatically open Photoshop.

-5. Go to File - New and select international paper.
+5. Go to File - New and select 'Print' and A4

 6. The tool you will be using today is called the Polygon lasso tool.